javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/article.md

 ## Continue to the next iteration [#continue]

-The `continue` is a younger sister of `break`.
-It doesn't break the whole loop, just the current body execution, as if it finished.
+The `continue` directive is a younger sister of `break`.
+It doesn't stop the whole loop.
+Instead if stops the current iteration and forces the loop to start a new one (if the condition allows).

-We can use it if we're done on the current iteration and would like to move to the next one.
+We can use it if we're done on the current iteration and would like to move on to the next.

 The loop above uses `continue` to output only odd values: